robavenkat/GCP-team/Ajay V Babu - 198632/App engine/README.md

 <br />gcloud app deploy
 <br />gcloud app browse

-<br />the above stpe outputs a hyoerlink for the site
+<br />the above stpe outputs a hyperlink for the site

 <br />use standard_app.yaml for standard and
 <br />use flexible_app.yaml for flexible environment